 This method of removal is inexpensive, but you do have to move the animal into the compost pile.

 You can call or text them at 615-828-7924.
-They will come to pick up your horse and deliver the urn back all in the cost of the service.
+They will come to pick up your horse and deliver the urn back at no extra charge.
 The price I have paid for miniature horses and the amount my friend paid for her full-size horse are fair and not budget-breaking.
 Below are the photos of the Urns that I have gotten back with my horses.
 (Yes I have a fuzzy pet sitting on one of them).

 As you can see, these Urns are very lovely.
 I highly recommend All-Tenn Cremation for their services.
 The cost of this option is the most expensive of all the disposal options.
 The plus side to this option is that you get to keep a part of your horse forever.